debops/debops/ansible/roles/debops.rabbitmq_management/docs/getting-started.rst

 Example inventory
 -----------------

-To configure RabbitMQ Managent Console on a host, it should be added to the ``[debops_service_rabbitmq_management]`` Ansible inventory group:
+To configure RabbitMQ Management Console on a host, it should be added to the ``[debops_service_rabbitmq_management]`` Ansible inventory group:

 .. code-block:: none